 Upwork's quarterly Skills Index tracks demand growth across thousands of skill categories, measured by job posts and contract awards.
 The 2025 rankings show a clear bifurcation between AI-related skills (growing explosively) and traditional content skills (declining or flat).

-AI and machine learning implementation: 87% year-over-year demand growth.
+AI and machine learning implementation tops the list at 87% year-over-year demand growth.
 This encompasses deploying pre-built models, integrating APIs (OpenAI, Anthropic, Google), and building AI-powered features into applications.
+The demand comes predominantly from mid-market companies that lack in-house AI expertise but want to implement AI features -- a market segment McKinsey estimated at approximately $200 billion in potential annual spending by 2027.

-Prompt engineering: 71% demand growth.
-Writing effective prompts for generative AI systems to produce reliable, high-quality outputs has emerged as a distinct, billable skill — though there is debate about whether it will remain specialized or become commoditized as AI tools improve.
+Prompt engineering grew 71% in demand.
+Writing effective prompts for generative AI systems to produce reliable, high-quality outputs has emerged as a distinct, billable skill -- though there is debate about whether it will remain specialized or become commoditized as AI tools improve.
+Ethan Mollick, professor at the Wharton School and author of Co-Intelligence (2024), has argued that prompt engineering is less a permanent skill category and more a transitional competency that will be absorbed into every knowledge worker's baseline toolkit.

-AI model fine-tuning and customization: 68% demand growth.
-Training or adapting foundation models on proprietary data for specific business applications.
+AI model fine-tuning and customization grew 68%.
+Training or adapting foundation models on proprietary data for specific business applications represents some of the highest-value freelance work available in 2026, with rates commonly exceeding $150 per hour for experienced practitioners.

-UX research: 38% demand growth.
-As digital product investment remains strong, companies need user research to understand behavior — a skill AI augments but cannot replace.
+UX research grew 38%.
+As digital product investment remains strong, companies need user research to understand behavior -- a skill AI augments but cannot replace.
+Understanding the decision-making frameworks that underpin user behavior remains fundamentally a human research capability.

-Data visualization and business intelligence: 33% demand growth.
-Converting data into decision-useful visual formats using Tableau, Power BI, and Looker.
+Data visualization and business intelligence grew 33%.
+Converting data into decision-useful visual formats using Tableau, Power BI, and Looker reflects a growing organizational appetite for data-informed decision-making.

-On the declining side, Upwork's data shows that general content writing demand fell approximately 15% year-over-year in 2024, graphic design demand for basic assets fell 20%, and simple data entry and transcription virtually collapsed (down 65%+) as AI tools automate these tasks effectively.
+On the declining side, general content writing demand fell approximately 15% year-over-year, graphic design demand for basic assets fell 20%, and simple data entry and transcription virtually collapsed (down 65%+) as AI tools automate these tasks effectively.
+The pattern is consistent: tasks that are well-defined, repetitive, and require synthesis of publicly available information are precisely the tasks AI handles most capably.

 Platform Landscape